sheldonjuncker/node-kubycat/README.md

 Default: `true`

 The `kubycat.sync.show-logs` option specifies whether to show syncing logs.
 This can be disabled when running programmatically as a module.

+### kubycat.sync.sync-on-start
+Default: `false`

+The `kubycat.sync.sync-on-start` can be set to `true` which will cause Kubycat to sync all of the files within the sync's configuration to the Kubernetes cluster when it starts.

+### kubycat.sync.build-cache-on-start
+Default: `false`

+The `kubycat.sync.cache-on-start` can be set to `true` which will cause Kubycat to build file caches for all files it syncs so that it won't accidentally sync files which haven't really been changed.
+This can happen when IDEs or other programs write to files without actually changing them.

 ## Usage
 Kubycat can be used as a command-line tool or as a module.